coryshain/cdr/README.md

 # Continuous-Time Deconvolutional Regression (CDR)
 CDR (formerly _deconvolutional time series regression_ or _DTSR_) is a regression technique for analyzing time series with delayed effects (Shain & Schuler, 2018, 2021).
+Continuous-time deconvolutional regressive neural networks (CDRNNs) are a deep neural generalization of the CDR technique (Shain, 2021).

 This repository contains source code for the `cdr` Python module as well as support for reproducing published experiments.
 Full documentation for the `cdr` module is available at [http://dtsr.readthedocs.io/en/latest/](http://dtsr.readthedocs.io/en/latest/).